thefront/java-intro/README.md

-# javaCS111A
+# Introduction to Java course
-Examples and Assign for CS111A
+Examples and Assign for intro to Java course
-Test to see if README is updated